JZRodriguez/fingerprints_project/README.md

 We can use the generated fingerprints to compare them in a database and see which person they correspond to.

 How is it going to be done?
-Compute A model for fingerprint formation published in EUROPHYSICS LETTERS science journal,"DOI: 10.1209/epl/i2004-10161-2" that generates fingerprints based on initial parameters inserted by the user.
+Compute A fingerprint formation model published in the scientific journal EUROPHYSICS LETTERS, "DOI: 10.1209/epl/i2004-10161-2" to generate fingerprints from initial parameters inserted by the user.

 ____